ExternalReality/hwh2021/userpass/README.md

 vault auth enable userpass
 ```

 Now before we make an identity, we are going to want to establish a user policy.
 A policy describes what a entity is authorized to do once authenticated with vault.
-In the repository, we have policy file named `user_policy.hcl` let's write that policy to vault with the following command. *Note:* please ensure the path to user_policy.hcl is correct this tutorial assumes `user_policy.hcl` is in the present working directory.
+In the repository, we have policy file named `user_policy.hcl` let's write that policy to vault with the following command. **Note: please ensure that the path to `user_policy.hcl` is correct; this tutorial assumes `user_policy.hcl` is in the present working directory.**

 vault policy write user user_policy.hcl